 The Communities of Practice (CoP) Office actively engages the Human Resources (HR) community (including HR Reps and HRS Coordinators) in education and networking, with the goal of improving HR practices across the university.
 CoP serves as a major link between the HR community and central Office of Human Resources (OHR) to help improve the quality and consistency of HRS and HR service delivery across the University.

-Principles of Supervisory Management - Learning and Talent Development
+Manager and Supervisor Training - Learning and Talent Development

 https://hr.wisc.edu/professional-development/programs/manager-and-supervisor-training/

-Plain Language Training
+Plain Language Training and Community of Practice

 https://hr.wisc.edu/cls/plain-language-training/